Safe-DS/DSL/docs/pipeline-language/README.md

 # Language Reference

+Safe-DS is a domain-specific language (DSL) to quickly and safely develop data science programs.
+In this context, safety means that we try to prevent errors or detect them early in the development process, so you do not waste time running a program that will fail.

+Files that use the Safe-DS language must have the extension `.sdspipe`.

 This part of the documentation provides a detailed reference for the Safe-DS language.

 It is divided into the following sections:

 -